sbp894/normxcorr2np/README.md

 # normxcorr2sp
 Matlab's normxcorr2 implementation in Python (3.10).

-## Key python script = normxcorr2sp.py, which has the normxcorr2 function.
+## Key python script = normxcorr2sp.py
+It has the normxcorr2 function.
 I have essentially ported Matlab's code line-by-line.

 ## Verification:
 - Dataset: I have used speech cochleagrams to verify using the function create_test_dataset_nx2.m.
 The output images are templates are in the 'images' and 'templates' folders respectively.